anirbandas18/sharenow-coding-challenge/README.md

 ---
 ### PREFACE
-I had a lot of fun in completing this challenge because of the wide variety of topics that it covers ranging from architecture to system design to data analysis and modelling to performance and deploymemts.
-It was indeed a pleasure for me to have been offered this challenge as it tested my limits, knowledge, and skills while giving me an idea on the kind of work that sharenow does.
+I had a lot of fun in completing this challenge because of the wide variety of topics that it covers ranging from architecture to system design to data analysis and modelling to considering performance and automating deployments.
+It was indeed a pleasure for me to have been offered this challenge as it tested my knowledge, and skills while giving me an idea on the kind of work that sharenow does.

 ---
 ### TECHNOLOGY STACK